 dogs on leash

-The journey to the summit is 3.3 miles one-way and gains 2,000 feet elevation, and is well traveled and well marked.
-You can continue down the other side if you like or turn around at the summit.
 The first mile of the hike is on a primarily wide trail with a slight grade.
 There is an intersection that leads to several other summits not too far in - be sure to maintain your trail markers.
 The descent through mile 2 becomes steeper and has rocky sections with a few easy stream crossings.
 The views slowly start to come during the last mile or so of the hike as the canopy recedes and the rocky scrambles begin.
 Some of the scrambles may require a hands on approach so car should be taken with the younger hikers.
 The view from the summit is well worth the hike.
 Tons of blueberries near the summit in early summer.
 Tend to go fast due to heavy foot traffic that same time of year.